BUYING TMT PRODUCTS

 A fan photo is a picture taken at the event venue—stadium, arena, ballpark, parking lot, backstage—by fans with their own camera.
 Picture backdrops range from tailgating scenes to stadium main entrances to on-field championship celebrations.
 Many “fan photos” have also included sports and music personalities.Where do the 8-by-10 game photos come from?

 Game photos come directly from a professional sports photography service.
-These photos are officially licensed and the selection is outstanding.
-For example, we offer five Super Bowl 40 pictures for fans to choose from.What are the specifics regarding measuring my ticket?
+These photos are officially licensed and there are often several to choose from.What are the specifics regarding measuring my ticket?

 Can I use my own 8-by-10 photo?